-The overall findings of the CFA for both studies are more than satisfactory to argue for an acceptable discriminant validity.
+The overall findings of the CFA for both studies are satisfactory to argue for an acceptable discriminant validity.
 The findings of the HTMT analysis support the conclusions based on CFA.

 7. Is it not better to thoroughly emphasize on what the problem(s) is that you are trying to solve in the introduction and probably further expound on it in the literature review section?
 Do you think providing scant literature on relative gaps without a convincing support of contextual (country where data was collected) gaps is enough?
 Don’t you think the problem statement is important to help raise your motivation for the study?

 The introduction in the revised paper was revised significantly.
-Israel in a westernized modern country.
-There is no need to focus on this aspect as many of the studies on this topic were performed in similar westernized modern culture.
-The goals of the study are were sharpened and clarified as a result of the revisions (pp. 3-5).
+Israel in a Westernized modern country.
+There is no need to focus on this aspect as many of the studies on this topic were performed in similar Westernized modern contexts.
+The goals of the study were sharpened and clarified as a result of the revisions (pp. 3–5).
 The revised title also sharpens the focus of this paper.

 8. It is not clear if all constructs used in this study have been self-developed or directly adapted or adopted from prior research.
 Don’t you think providing more details as to their how they were obtained and how the data was collected would be helpful for replication of this study in future?

-This comment is a replication of comment 5 above.
-My reply to comment 5 above is entirely relevant to this replicate comment.
+This comment is a replication of comment five above.
+My reply to comment five above responds to this reviewer’s comments too.
 The original submission as well as the revised version are very clear about the use of established existing scales and very clearly mentioned the sources of each and every one of them and credited them as should be.

 9. In your actual data collection process, you used self-rated measures and given that it is not clear what sampling technique was employed and why, this can be problematic due to issues of common method bias.
 How have this been thoroughly addressed prior to, and post data collection, beyond just Kock (2015) recommendation?

 The revised paper mentions that the data were collected by convenience samples (p.
 17).
 The paper very clearly describes the data collection process.
 There is no evidence for common method bias as demonstrated in the results section and particularly in the CFAs.
-The use of principals’ reports (other source for the dependent variable) strengthen the contribution of the paper.
+The use of principals’ reports (another source for the dependent variable) strengthens the contribution of the paper.

 10. You claim to have addressed discriminant validity concerns... however, the recommended approach is the use of the HTMT method especially considering your tool for statistical analysis.
 Can the HTMT information be provided accordingly?

 HTMT is a very new method.
 Its validity is still very questionable.
-I am sure that the reviewer is familiar with the recent paper of Rönkkö and Cho (2022) (Rönkkö, M., & Cho, E. (2022).
+I am sure that the reviewer is familiar with the recent paper by Rönkkö and Cho (2022) (Rönkkö, M., & Cho, E. (2022).
 An updated guideline for assessing discriminant validity.
 Organizational Research Methods, 25(1), 6-14.).
 This paper examined and compared HTMT, CFA, and other methods for discriminant validity using comprehensive Monte Carlo simulation.
 The main findings of this paper showed that

 “…HTMT index is simply a scale score correlation disattenuated with parallel reliability (i.e., the standardized alpha) and thus should not be expected to outperform modern CFA techniques, which our simulation demonstrates.
 (P. 32).”